BerkOzerk/autonomous-city/03_Urban_Autonomy/urban_ecology.md

 # Urban Ecology and Autonomy

-A resilient autonomous city must:
+An autonomous city is an ecological system:

+- humans,
+- non-human species,
-- integrate natural cycles,
+- infrastructures,
-- minimize external dependencies,
+- resources,
+- information flows

+interact in continuous cycles.

+---

+## Ecological Requirements

+- reduced dependence on distant resources,
+- protection and integration of green and blue networks,
+- climate-responsive design,
-- localize production and waste processes.
+- long-term soil and water stewardship.

-Ecology is not an overlay but a structural condition of autonomy.
+Urban ecology is not an “add-on” but the **substrate** of autonomy.